-ACTIONS IN SUPPORT OF MTO 3 Due Date Owner Comments 3.1 en belt and balances the demand for new housing with the need to protect the 3.1.1 Complete the strategic housing land availability assessment.
+ACTIONS IN SUPPORT OF MTO 3 Due Date Owner Commen ts 3.1 Produce a local development framew ork that prot tects the gre en belt ar nd balances the demand for new housing with the need to protect the wider enviro nment.
+3.1.1 Complete the strategic housing land availability assessment.
 Jun 2009 ECC Has reached Stage 6 (of 10 stages).
 On track for completion in Q2.
 3.1.2 Complete the employment land review and retail study.
-Jun 2009 ECC Complete.
+Jun 2009 ECC $\checkmark$ Complete.
 3.1.3 Undertake partial review of core strategy (public participation).
 Dec 2009 ECC Decision has been taken to defer this until 2011/12.
 3.1.4 Hold an examination of Amen Corner action plan.
 Nov 2009 ECC Delay in submission means examination likely by early 2010.
 3.1.5 Recommence Development Management Development Plan Document.
 Jan 2010 ECC Decision has been taken to defer this until 2011/12.
 3.1.6 Complete public participation of Whitegrove and Quelm Park area action plan.
 Oct 2009 ECC Decision taken to review this as part of site allocation DPD.
-3.3 Implement a strategy to mitigate the Area. impact of de velopment o on the Thames Basin Heath Special Protection 3.3.1 Complete mini-plans and begin implementation of plans.
-Mar 2010 ECC Plans have been agreed for Horseshoe Lake, Longhill, Englemere and The Cut.
+3.3 Implement a strategy to mitigate the i Area. impact of de velopment o n the Tha mes Basin Heath Special Protection 3.3.1 Complete mini-plans and begin implementation of plans.
+Mar 2010 ECC V Plans have been agreed for Horseshoe Lake, Longhill, Englemere and The Cut.
 Plans have been drafted for Ambarrow Court, Shepherds Meadows and Wick Green.
 It is intended to develop a further plan for South Hill Park.
 3.3.2 Review Special Protection Area mitigation strategy.
-Mar 2010 ECC On track - public consultation in outline 2009.
+Mar 2010 ECC V On track - public consultation in outline 2009.
 Converting to our SPD may cause slight delay to adoption.
 3.4 Implement the local transport plan.
 3.4.1 Implement integrated transport schemes identified in the local transport plan.
 Mar 2010 ECC 3.4.2 Prepare a highway network management plan.
-Mar 2010 ECC In progress.
-3.6 Provide more choice for social housi ng applicant s through th ne introduction of choice-based lettings.
+Mar 2010 ECC $\checkmark$ In progress.
+3.6 Provide more choice for social housi ng applicant s through th e introdu ction of choice-based lettings.
 3.6.1 Implement choice based lettings.
-Jul 2009 ECC Allocation Policy agreed.
+Jul 2009 ECC $\checkmark$ Allocation Policy agreed.
 3.6.2 Purchase and implement an IT system for choice based lettings and strategic housing.
-Jun 2009 ECC System purchases and now being configured to reflect Allocation Policy.
-3.7 cluding directly funding 100 new units.
-3.7.1 Work with RSL partners to deliver 58 new affordable homes in Bracknell Forest.
+Jun 2009 ECC $\checkmark$ System purchases and now being configured to reflect Allocation Policy.
+3.7 Increase the number of affordable ho uses in the I - 3.7.1 Work with RSL partners to deliver 58 new affordable homes in Bracknell Forest.
 Mar 2010 ECC Units still scheduled for delivery in this financial year.
 3.7.2 Invest £1.155 million of transfer capital receipt in new housing.
 Mar 2010 ECC Executive agreed property and land purchase.
-3.8 Implement the housing strategy to pr Bracknell Forest. ovide the rig ht homes fo or the diverse housing needs of the community in 3.8.1 Establish a private sector housing strategy Sep 2009 ECC Target September Executive for consideration.
+3.8 Implement the housing strategy to pr Bracknell Forest. ovide the rig ht homes fo or the dive erse housing needs of the community in 3.8.1 Establish a private sector housing strategy Sep 2009 ECC $\checkmark$ Target September Executive for consideration.
 3.8.2 Implement the bed-and-breakfast reduction plan.
 Mar 2010 ECC No households currently in bed & breakfast.
 3.8.3 Establish a supporting people strategy and re-tender for housing support services.
-Nov 2009 ECC Review client groups on target.
+Nov 2009 ECC $\checkmark$ Review client groups on target.
 3.8.4 Select preferred partner registered social landlords to implement the housing strategy targets.
 Apr 2009 ECC Delay in selection - competition commencing early August.
 3.8.5 Implement the Housing and Council Tax Benefit improvement plan.
 Mar 2010 ECC Report with new plan to September Executive.